alvenwong/docs/network_kernel.md

 PIC waits until the CPU acknowledges the interrupt signal by writing into one of the Programmable Interrupt Controllers (PIC) I/O ports; when this occurs, clears the INTR line. <p>

-When receiving an interrupt signal, do_IRQ(n) will be invoked to handle this interrupt. do_IRQ() <br>
+When receiving an interrupt signal, do_IRQ(n) will be invoked to handle this interrupt. <br>
+do_IRQ() <br>
 // update task cpu time, irq time and preempt counter <br>
 -> |- irq_enter() -> account_irq_enter_time() <br>